What is a rainy day fund?

 A rainy day fund is slightly different from an emergency fund.
 The main differences are the size of the fund and what they’re used for.
 A rainy day fund is for smaller unanticipated expenses, such as buying new tires or paying to repair a home appliance.
 An emergency fund is reserved for unexpected events or major life changes, such as a job loss or divorce, that can have severe consequences on your finances.
 It’s smart to have both a rainy day fund and an emergency fund.

 Expenses your rainy day fund should cover

-Use your rainy day fund to cover small issues — like needing to buy new tires for your car or fixing your furnace — that could force you to open your wallet on a less-than-perfect day.
+Use your rainy day fund to cover smaller expenses — like car repairs or fixing a furnace — that could force you to open your wallet when you least expect to.
 Other examples include:

 Where to keep your rainy day fund

 Keep your-rainy day fund in an account that’s easily accessible, such as a high-yield savings account.
 Find an FDIC-insured account that allows for quick and fee-free withdrawals.
 This way, you’ll earn some interest on your money but will be able to access it at a moment’s notice.

 How much money to put in your rainy day fund

 The recommended amount to keep in a rainy day fund is $500-$2,000.
 However, it will vary based on your individual circumstances.
 And remember: This account does not need to be as big as your emergency fund.

 |What it covers||Small, unexpected expenses||Large, unexpected expenses or major life changes|

 |Where to keep it||High-yield savings account||High-yield savings account|